sbstjn/mongoclikker/README.md

 ## Database Design

-[mongoclikker](https://github.com/semu/mongoclikker) works best with documents having an ObjectID `_id` and a `name` property, included documents in arrays should be designed the same way.
-Of course [mongoclikker](https://github.com/semu/mongoclikker) works fine for collections and databases with different designs as well!
+[mongoclikker](https://github.com/semu/mongoclikker) works best with documents having an `_id` and a `name` property, included sub documents in arrays or properties should be designed the same way.
+Of course [mongoclikker](https://github.com/semu/mongoclikker) works fine for collections and databases with different designs!